RootLeo00/rfdia-lectures/doc/1cd-answers/Deep Learning Practical Work 1cd.md

 		module.train(mode)
 	return self
 ```
+Here is a revised version with corrected grammar:

-As is shown in the above codes, the model.train() sets the modules in the network in training mode.
-It tells our model that we are currently in the training phase so the model keeps some layers, like dropout, batch-normalization which behaves differently depends on the current phase, active.
-Whereas the model.eval() does the opposite.
-For instance, in training mode, BatchNorm updates a moving average on each new batch; whereas, for evaluation mode, these updates are frozen.
-Therefore, once the model.eval() has been called then, our model deactivate such layers so that the model outputs its inference as is expected.
+As demonstrated in the code above, the `model.train()` function sets the modules in the network to the training mode.
+It informs our model that we are presently in the training phase, allowing certain layers such as dropout and batch normalization, which behave differently based on the current phase, to be activated.
+Conversely, `model.eval()` performs the opposite function.
+During the training mode, BatchNorm updates a moving average with each new batch, whereas, during the evaluation mode, these updates are suspended.
+Therefore, upon calling `model.eval()`, these layers are deactivated, ensuring that the model produces its inference as expected.

-Additionally, the error displayed during training is an average computed over different batches of data.
-This means it doesn't represent the final error at the end of an epoch, which is the case during testing. ( #TODO : revision)
+Moreover, the error displayed during training is an average computed over various batches of data.
+This implies that it does not represent the final error at the end of an epoch, which is the case during testing.
 ### 15. Modify the code to use the CIFAR-10 dataset and implement the architecture requested above. (the class is datasets.CIFAR10 ).
 Be careful to make enough epochs so that the model has finished converging.
-...
+In the code

 ### 16. What are the effects of the learning rate and of the batch-size ?
 Convergence depends on the choice of η (eta, the learning rate): if it's too small, the model will take a long time to train, and if it's too large, the model may fail to converge.
 In practice, it's common to decrease η as training progresses.